 BergeSeen Trail 12: Bad Ischl - Bad Goisern

-Without the use of the Katrin Cable Car, a physically demanding mountain hike.
-In addition to short forestry road sections, you can expect well-marked, but sometimes steep, forest and mountain paths.
+Without using the Katrin cable car, a physically demanding mountain hike.
+In addition to short forest road sections, you will encounter well-marked but partly steep forest and mountain paths.

 Quality of experience: ****